PJON-technologies-srl/PJ102/README.md

 _____||________||________||______ +9v
 ______|_________|_________|______ GND
 ```
 Multiple PJ102s can be connected in parallel on the same [SoftwareBitBang](https://github.com/gioblu/PJON/tree/master/src/strategies/SoftwareBitBang) bus sharing the same power, ground and data connection.
-Each PJ102 is running an instance of the PJON protocol stack with its own configurable device id, so many can coexist on the same medium.
+Each PJ102 is running an instance of the PJON protocol stack with its own configurable device id.
+Up to 255 PJ102s can communicate using the same wire.
+As demonstrated by the [LANC video camera control](http://jda.tel/pdf/lanc_video_camera_control.pdf) academic study the maximum range of the protocol is 2000m over CAT5 in a real world networking setup.

 [PJ102](https://www.pjon-technologies.com/collections/pj100-hardware/products/pjon-sensor-102) has been engineered with the strong feeling that in the future "smart homes" will not necessarily host an embedded real-time operative system in whatever "thing" and expose vulnerabilities out of their physical boundaries.
 Otherwise, more probably, they will host many less power-hungry microcontrollers connected to a wired communication bus.